gdamdam/wifi-deauthdetector/README.md

 ## How it works

 It detects [Wi-Fi deauthentication attack](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack) listening on all the wifi channels looking for [Deauthentication framames](https://mrncciew.com/2014/10/11/802-11-mgmt-deauth-disassociation-frames/).
-It returns feedback on an [oled shield](https://wiki.wemos.cc/products:d1_mini_shields:oled_shield) connected to the ESP8266.
+It returns the number of detected attacks and deauth packets on an [oled shield](https://wiki.wemos.cc/products:d1_mini_shields:oled_shield) connected to the ESP8266.

 ## How to install it